Visualizing Hyperbolic Honeycombs: Implementation details

 \subsection{Drawing curves on the upper half space boundary}

 In Figures \ref{Fig:437_boundary_pattern} through \ref{Fig:43r_progression}, many images in Section \ref{Sec:schlafli_cube}, and Figures \ref{Fig:464} through \ref{Fig:iii}, there is a subtlety in how we draw the cross section of our honeycombs on the boundary of upper half space.
-The faces of the cells, even if given a constant thickness within the interior of the $\HH^3$, have a cross section on the boundary along a line with zero thickness.
+The faces of the cells, even if given a constant thickness within the interior of $\HH^3$, have a cross section on the boundary along a line with zero thickness.
 In fact, any two distinct points on the boundary are infinitely far apart from each other.

 However, for aesthetic reasons it is preferable to draw lines with thickness.
 Figure \ref{Fig:464} has many disks, each of which appears to contain a $\{6,4\}$ tiling of the Poincar\'e disk model of the hyperbolic plane.
-Each of these disks is associated to a hyperideal vertex of the honeycomb, where infinitely many cells meet.
-But these disks are not two-dimensional tilings in the usual sense.
+Each of these disks is associated to a hyperideal vertex of the honeycomb, where infinitely many cells meet, so we refer to these disks as \emph{vertex disks}.
+These disks are not two-dimensional tilings in the usual sense.
 The apparent edges are intersections of faces with the boundary, and the apparent tiles are intersections of cells with the boundary.
-A line of apparent edges travels through an infinite number of the vertex disks, expanding towards the center and shrinking towards the boundary of each disk.
+A line of apparent edges travels through an infinite number of the vertex disks, expanding towards the center and shrinking towards the boundary of each vertex disk.

 We chose to render the vertex disks as geometrically accurate two-dimensional tilings, with geodesic edges rendered as constant thickness ``bananas'' within the hyperbolic metric in each apparent Poincar\'e disk model of the hyperbolic plane.
-The method of achieving this effect involves slightly altering the simplex mirror that reflects across cells.
-The new mirror coincides with the original mirror on the boundary circle of its containing vertex disk, but diverges from the original in the disk interior.
-Any points that lie within the original simplex, but outside of the altered simplex are colored black.
+The method of achieving this effect involves using a geodesic plane closely related to, but different from the plane containing face 0 of the simplex (see Figure \ref{Fig:wedge}).
+The new \emph{offset plane} coincides with the original plane on the boundary circle of a vertex disk, but diverges in the disk interior.
+Any points that lie within the simplex but outside of the offset plane are colored black (or in Figure \ref{Fig:iii}, white).
 In all of our boundary pictures, the radius of each banana is 0.025, measured in the hyperbolic metric of each apparent Poincar\'e disk.
+Figure \ref{Fig:654_closeup} shows the boundaries of both the original simplex planes, and of the offset plane used to achieve this effect.
+For full details, see the implementation of the function that calculates the offset plane~\cite{hyp_honeycombs_code_bananas}.